How to Bridge the Gap for Your Business' Finances

-It’s always better to plan ahead than to seek out quick cash under pressure.
+It's always better to plan ahead than to seek out quick cash under pressure.
 In addition to paying more for a short-term loan, you may find it hard to get approved if your business is already in trouble.
-Ideally, you will establish a business line of credit with your lender before you have a need for it.
+Ideally, you will establish a business line of credit with your lender before you required it.
 Still, there are times when a short-term business loan may make sense.

 Buying supplies to fulfill a large, unanticipated order

 Hiring temporary workers to handle increased seasonal demand

 Covering a tax shortfall

 Taking advantage of an immediate opportunity to expand your business

 Refinancing other short-term debts at a more favorable term